Ahineya/heatmap/README.md

 I really like my top panel with that pretty buttons.
 So I haven't add more controls to change widget's cell size etc.

-P.s. if you can tell me, why in heatmap.js:322 variable d has old data - please, mail me on pavel@evsegneev.com
+P.s. if you can tell me, why in heatmap.js:322 variable d has old data - please, mail me to pavel@evsegneev.com